A Grain of Truth

 The filming period lasted from April 30 to May 27, 2014.
-Pictures were shot in Sandomierz, Śmiłów, Wysiadłów (gas station), Chełmno (cathedral), Otwock, Warsaw and Lublin.
+It was shot in Sandomierz, Śmiłów, Wysiadłów (gas station), Chełmno (cathedral), Otwock, Warsaw, and Lublin.
 The national premiere took place on January 30, 2015, and the world premiere on January 19, 2015.

 Plot

 The naked body of a young woman is found under the Sandomierz synagogue.
 Prosecutor Teodor Szacki begins a murder investigation.
 It turns out that the corpse of the woman was bled, and the expert says that the murder weapon found on the spot is used during ritual slaughter of animals.
 Linking to the dark history of ritual murders of children triggers anti-Semitic mood.
 Aiming to find out the truth, Szacki will find that there is a grain of truth in every story that can trigger a spiral of crime in the right place at the right time.